openearth/nefis-python/README.rst

 --------
 We aim to provide the binaries for different platforms as wheel files at pypi.
 If you want to install nefis from source you can follow the following steps:

-* Install Delft3D (includes the nefis library)
+* Download the source code of Delft3D (includes the nefis library(*.so, *.dll) from https://oss.deltares.nl
-* Edit the setup.cfg file so that it can find the directory containing the nefis library (libnefis.so)
+* Edit the 'setup.cfg' file so that it can find the directory containing the nefis library (libnefis.so, nefis.dll).
+Adjust the next line(s) in the 'set.cfg' file.

 .. code:: bash

     [build_ext]
-    library-dirs=/opt/delft3d/path/to/lib
+    library-dirs=./lib

 * Run `make dist` to create a whl file that you can install (using `pip install dist/nefis-x.x.x-cpxx-platform-architecture.whl` on similar platforms or `pip install -e .` to install from the local directory.